peterhendrick/trade_qwik_bot/README.md

 This TradeQwik bot was written using python 3.6.0

-This bot will create VIVA/BTC ask offers if the last VIVA/BTC tradeqwik exchange trade is over .005 VIVA/BTC in price, or if there are any existing bid offers on the exchange over .005 VIVA/BTC.
+This bot will create VIVA/BTC ask offers if the last VIVA/BTC tradeqwik exchange trade is over .005 VIVA/BTC in price, or if there are any existing bid offers on the exchange over .005 VIVA/BTC, it will attempt to fulfill them.

-It create VIVA/BTC bid offers if the last VIVA/BTC tradeqwik exchange trade is under .001 VIVA/BTC in price, or if there are any existing ask offers on the exchange under .001 VIVA/BTC.
+It will create VIVA/BTC bid offers if the last VIVA/BTC tradeqwik exchange trade is under .001 VIVA/BTC in price, or if there are any existing ask offers on the exchange under .001 VIVA/BTC, it will attempt to fulfill them.

 It will cancel any of your pending orders if they are 10% different from the last traded price on the exchange.